 Who should be nominated: Park and Recreation professionals excelling at what they do and are under 35 years of age with a few years of experience under their belts.
 Everyone likes to be recognized — take the time to show your appreciation for an outstanding young professional.
-This award comes with a free registration to the NRPA conference, a travel stipend and networking opportunities with NRPA leadership.

 2018 Awardee: Jeff Ozimek, outdoor adventure programming manager, Bainbridge Island Metro Park & Recreation District, Bainbridge Island, WA

 RWJF–NRPA Award for Health Equity

 The Robert Wood Johnson Foundation (RWJF)-NRPA Award for Health Equity recognizes an individual, or team of no more than two individuals, who has successfully implemented a systems change approach to reduce health disparities in his/her community within the past two years.
 The award supports RWJF’s Culture of Health initiative that seeks to ensure that everyone has an equal opportunity to live in healthy environments.
 The awardee will receive a $3,000 prize and an opportunity to be recognized nationally both at the NRPA Annual Conference and at an annual RWJF ceremony.

 Who should apply/be nominated: Any individual or team of individuals affiliated with a local park and recreation agency (e.g. employee, board member, city official, public health department employee, advocate, etc.) should apply.
 The local park and recreation agency must be a member of NRPA.
 Applicants are welcome to self-nominate or nominate a deserving peer.